 This Statutes goes on to say "The campaign treasurer shall be notified by certified mail or by another method using a common carrier that provides a proof of delivery of the notice as to why the report is incomplete and within 7 days after receipt of such notice must file an addendum to the report providing all information necessary to complete the report in compliance with this section.
-Failure to file a complete report after such notice constitutes a violation of this chapter."
+Failure to file a violation of this chapter."